thradams/cake/manual.md

 In all styles, `}` must appear on its own line.

-### 4.7 Using cake inside Visual Studio
+### 4.7 Using ckc inside Visual Studio
-Use cake as Custom Build Tool for a specific file.c
+Use ckc as Custom Build Tool for a specific file.c

-- Command line: `cake -sarif -sarif-path "$(SolutionDir).sarif" -line-directives -msvc-output file.c`
+- Command line: `ckc -sarif -sarif-path "$(SolutionDir).sarif" -line-directives -msvc-output file.c`
 - Outputs: `x86/file.c`
 - Add Output to item type: `C/C++ Compiler`